chris-parker-za/helm-encryption/README.md

 ### Decrypt

 Decrypt an existing value.yaml file.
 Encrypted keys starting with the word `encrypted` will be decrypted unless an alternative prefix is specified.
+The decryption key, by default, must be base64 encoded.

 `./helm-encyption.py --decrypt --path <path to helm chart> --key <aesKey>`